OfficeDev/office-js-docs-pr/docs/outlook/understanding-outlook-add-in-permissions.md

 ### Can do

-- [Read all the properties](item-data.md) of the current item in a read or [compose form](get-and-set-item-data-in-a-compose-form.md), for example, [item.to](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#properties) in a read form and [item.to.getAsync](/javascript/api/outlook/office.recipients#outlook-office-recipients-getasync-member(1)) in a compose form.
+- Read all the properties of the current item in a read or compose form.
+For example, [item.to](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#properties) in a read form and [item.to.getAsync](/javascript/api/outlook/office.recipients#outlook-office-recipients-getasync-member(1)) in a compose form.

 - [Get a callback token to get item attachments](get-attachments-of-an-outlook-item.md) or the full item with Exchange Web Services (EWS) or [Outlook REST APIs](use-rest-api.md).